mohan-chinnappan-n/Analytics-Cloud-Dataset-Utils/docs/export.md

 ```

-## How about one Single command to export into CSV?
+## Single command to export a Dataset into CSV?

+- Run this after your dataflow run is completed
+- This will fetch the latest run to get the csv file
 ```
 $ sfdx mohanc:ea:dataset:export  -h
 Dataset Exporter